kebaldwi/DNAC-TEMPLATES/LABS/LAB-7-CICD-Orchestration/cicd-2-discovery/01-intro.md

 <p align="center"><img src="./images/DCLOUD_Topology_Wireless.png" width="800" height="894.45"></p>

-> **Note**: If ISE is integrated with Cisco Catalyst Center and settings are applied, then the device is also added as a Network Access Device within ISE during the assignment task via **PxGrid Integration**
+> **Note**: If ISE is integrated with Catalyst Center and settings are applied, then the device is also added as a Network Access Device within ISE during the assignment task via **PxGrid Integration**

 > **Prerequisites**: **Completed** the previous section **Assign Settings and Credentials**